This page is aimed at people directly affected by the Grenfell Tower fire.

 Work is now taking place to assess the housing needs of all Grenfell Tower and Grenfell Walk families to identify longer-term accommodation in the Royal Borough of Kensington and Chelsea and neighbouring boroughs.

 Any families or individuals, who have been affected and have not yet come forward, are being urged to do so.
-They should come to The Curve to receive help and advice or call the Red Cross helpline on 0800 4589472 (open 9am to 5pm, Monday to Friday).
+They should come to The Curve to receive help and advice or contact the Care for Grenfell team on 020 7745 6414 Monday to Friday, 9am to 5pm.
+Alternatively email email@example.com.

 What has the Red Cross been doing to help?